Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 .. dropdown::  What networks can be used for testing?

-    Concordium has a testnet and stagenet for testing.
+    Concordium has a testnet, a stagenet, and a protonet for testing.
+    The testnet is available publicly.
+Please contact us via Concordium’s technical support support@concordium.software if you have a special
+    request for accessing other networks.

 .. dropdown:: Does Concordium have multiSig wallets?